avajs/ava/readme.md

 ### Creating tests

 To create a test you call the `test` function you imported from AVA.
-Provide the optional title and callback function.
+Provide the optional title and implementation function.
 The function will be called when your test is run.
 It's passed an [execution object](#t) as its first and only argument.
 By convention this argument is named `t`.

 ```js
 import test from 'ava';